Workday/canvas-kit/modules/card/css/README.md

 # Canvas Kit Card

 A card is a flexible and extensible content container that includes options for positioning.
-The card content includes classes for header and body.
+The card content includes classes for heading and body.

 ## Installation